Joint financial planning with women in mind 30 July 2014

 It is 2014 – and women are better educated and more empowered than ever before in the history of humankind.
 So why do we see so little truly joint financial planning?
-When push comes to shove, we find surprisingly few women are actively involved with the financial planning of their families, whether they are married or in long term relationship.
+When push comes to shove, we find surprisingly few women are actively involved with the financial planning of their families, whether they are married or in a long-term relationship.
 Although they are often involved in the traditional role of taking care of monthly budgets, groceries, schools fees and household management, they still take a back seat when it comes to estate planning and investment strategy.

-Why the need for Joint Financial Planning?
+Why the need for joint financial planning?

 Marriage or a lifetime partner relationship involves complete trust and inter-dependence upon one another, and of course that is a good thing.
 However, the reality is that many couples do split up, which can leave one partner – unfortunately still usually the wife – financially exposed and under planned at the worst possible time.